GEMINI-Medicine/DFC-risk-model/predict_risk.md

 ## Overview

 This file contains R code illustrating how to:
-1. Load the model objects for the Fine-Gray Regression and Random Survival Forest-Competing Risk models.
-2. Generate predictions on new test data.
+1. Obtain all relevant model information (parameters, coefficients etc.) from the model objects shared in this repository.
+2. Use the model objects to generate predictions on new test data.
 3. Assess model performance on the new test data.

 ## Set-up